The Trip of a Lifetime

 Get Welcome Packet & Pack Your Bags

-Two months before the trip we will send you Welcome Packets with lots of useful information.
+At 45 days before the trip we will send you Welcome Packets with lots of useful information.
 Pack your bags and get ready!

 Wednesday, November 3